The Making of EVOO

 Harvesting begins early in the morning when it's cool to mitigate any temperature issues.

 Each olive tree is harvested by hand.
 To minimize fruit damage, we have a unique unit called the OlivSpeed harvester (inverted umbrella catcher net) that goes around the tree.
-This is a much better method to the traditional laying down of nets where the olives can get stepped on and crushed when picking.
+This is a much better method than the traditional laying down of nets where the olives can get stepped on and crushed when picked.
 We then use olive rakes (manual and rotating), running them through the branches.
 The olive rake is designed to knock olives off the tree that will then get caught by the umbrella and fall safely down into a catch trap.
-Once again, breaking the skins gets avoided.
-This is very important because olives oxidize rapidly if damaged, and this is detrimental to flavor and it also starts the breakdown of antioxidants (polyphenols) - the main health benefit of olive oil.
+Once again, breaking the skin or bruising gets avoided.
+This is very important because olives oxidize rapidly if damaged, detrimental to flavor, and starts the breakdown of antioxidants (polyphenols) - the main health benefit of olive oil.
 The olives are then collected in bins and transported to the mill.

 TO THE MILL WE GO